hcilab/wams/DESIGN.md

       half of the remaining value is theoretically applied at each subsequent update until the user ends the gesture.
-Practically, this means that the emitted values have some inertia and thus are significantly less prone to the jumpiness that is otherwise observed, and each update is only effectively included in perhaps a dozen or so subsequent updates before the finite precision of floating point numbers wipes out any remaining value from the update.
+Practically, this means that the emitted values have some inertia and thus are significantly less prone to the jumpiness that is otherwise observed.
+Also each update is only effectively included in perhaps a dozen or so subsequent updates before the finite precision of floating point numbers wipes out any remaining value from the update.